mozilla/addons-server/docs/topics/install-zamboni/elasticsearch.rst

 .. _elasticsearch:

 =============
-elasticsearch
+Elasticsearch
 =============

-elasticsearch is a search server.
-Documents (key-values) get stored, configurable queries come in, elasticsearch scores these documents, and returns the most relevant hits.
+Elasticsearch is a search server.
+Documents (key-values) get stored, configurable queries come in, Elasticsearch scores these documents, and returns the most relevant hits.

 Also check out `elasticsearch-head <http://mobz.github.io/elasticsearch-head/>`_,